 NextGen PBL leaders work with learners to do Project-Based Science integrated with literacy, which means changing the way we teach and build classroom environments.
 To do that well, we feel that it is vital for teachers to have opportunities with colleagues to learn and practice the curriculum features and activities.

-Professional Learning for ML-PBL leverages the features of project-based learning.
+Professional Learning for the ML-PBL curriculum leverages the features of project-based learning.
 Teachers engage in meaningful driving questions, develop physical artifacts collaboratively, and are motivated to deepen their pedagogical knowledge over the year.
 The PL immerses teachers in the challenges of figuring out authentic scientific driving questions that advance students learning and knowledge-in-use, and that help build inquiry-driven classroom communities.

 By participating in an abridged set of lessons, the teachers are able to experience first-hand how learning unfolds as a supported learner and a teacher.
 The facilitator guides teachers to make use of each other's experiences in the classroom and demonstrates Project-Based Learning practices.
 Supported by the facilitator, the teachers undertake one lesson per learning set, for a total of five to six lessons and reflect on their own experience as learners and the design for coherence across the lessons.